UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 - Bronze plans offer low premiums but only cover 60% of your care costs

-- Gold plans are the highest premiums but pay more at 90% of care costs, plus they have a lower deductible
+- Gold plans have the highest premiums but pay more at 90% of care costs, plus they have a lower deductible

 - Catastrophic plans are for people younger than 30 or those with a hardship; these plans are only available in limited areas.